-Orangutans are part of the great ape family, so they don’t have a tail and tend to be larger and heavier than monkeys, even though they are both primates.
+Orangutans are part of the great ape family, so they tend to be larger and heavier than monkeys, even though they are both primates.
 Great apes also have a bigger brain and can use tools, such as sticks, to help them get food to eat or leaves to make a sunshade or umbrella.

-There are three types or subspecies of orangutans found in Borneo:
+There are three types of subspecies of orangutans found in Borneo:

-• Pongo pygmaeus pygmaeus is the most endangered species of the Bornean Orangutans with an estimated population of between 1,500 to 3,500 individuals.
-Found in Western Kalimantan and also in Sarawak.
+- Pongo pygmaeus pygmaeus is the most endangered species of the Bornean orangutans with an estimated population of between 1,500 and 3,500 individuals.
+They are found in Western Kalimantan and also in Sarawak.

-• Pongo pygmaeus morio is found in the North East around Sabah and East Kalimantan, with a population estimated between 8,000 and 18,000.
+- Pongo pygmaeus morio is found in the North East around Sabah and East Kalimantan, with a population estimated between 8,000 and 18,000 individuals.